content hub

 Availability and reliability

-A reliable and responsive virtual legal assistant is key to maximizing the benefits of this remote work model.
-Consider the VLA's availability during your typical business hours, especially if you have clients or colleagues in different time zones.
+A reliable and responsive virtual legal assistant is essential for maintaining practice continuity.
+Consider the VLA's availability during your typical business hours, especially when coordinating across time zones.

 Compatibility with your workflow

-A seamless integration between your virtual legal assistant and your existing workflow is essential for a successful working relationship.
+Seamless integration between your virtual legal assistant and your existing workflow is essential to a successful working relationship.
 Here are some key factors to consider:

 • Communication tools: Discuss the VLA’s comfort level with your preferred communication methods.
 Do you primarily use email, instant messaging platforms like Slack, or a combination of both?